browserengineering/book/book/scheduling-and-threading.md

 begin the thread.
 This will excute the `run` method on that thread; `run` will execute forever (or until the program quits, which is indicated by the `needs_quit` dirty bit) and is where we'll put the main thread event loop.
-There will also be a task queue browser-generated tasks and scripts, and a rendering pipeline dirty bit.
+There will also be a task queue for browser-generated tasks and scripts, and a rendering pipeline dirty bit.

 ``` {.python}